hmishra0/NoSQL/MongoDB/MongoDB.md

 - To start the shell, run the mongo executable: $ mongo
 - MongoDB Shell is a full-featured JavaScript interpreter, capable of running arbitrary JavaScript programs and also a standalone MongoDB client
 - **On startup, the shell connects to the test database on a MongoDB serve, and assigns this database connection to the global variable db, which is the primary access point to your MongoDB server through the shell**
+- **Inserting and Saving Documents** : Inserts are the basic method for adding data to MongoDB To insert a document into a collection, use the collection’s insert method: db.foo.insert({"bar" : "baz"})
+- **Removing Documents** : db.foo.remove() will remove all of the documents in the foo collection.
+This doesn’t actually remove the collection, and any meta information about it will still exist
+- db.mailing.list.remove({"opt-out" : true}) will delete mailing.list collection where the value for "optout“ is true

 **Shell Commands**
   - Current databse : db